 Management groups or sub-committees also have responsibility for identifying and assessing climaterelated risks and reporting potential exposures to their respective standing committees.
+The Sustainability function within the CSR program is responsible for supporting and coordinating firm-wide efforts across the existing and arising climate-related issues from these groups.
 The responsibilities of these groups and sub-committees are described below.